GateNLP/gateplugin-Python/docs/PythonPr.md

 * `loggingLevel` (drop down selection, default: INFO): choose the logging level to use in python.
 If DEBUG is used, then some additional information is also logged as info on the Java side.
+* `outputResultResource` A ResultLr to store corpus processing results in.
 * `programParams` (FeatureMap, default: empy): this can be used to pass on arbitrary parameters to the functions run on the Python side, via the `**kwargs` of the invoked method.
 Though this is a `FeatureMap`, the type of the key should be `String` and the type of each value should be something that can be serialized as JSON.
 In addition to the parameters specified here, the following